Notorious drug lord El Chapo’s daughter, Mexican cartels step in against war on coronavirus

 Dubbed Chapo's provisions, the parcels also have an image of El Chapo.
 The company is used by Guzman to legally sell clothing and liquor.
 The inspiration for the brand name El Chapo 701 comes from a 2009 Forbes listing that ranked him 701st richest person in the world.

 The company has been posting several updates on its Facebook page.
 We are working and contributing.
-A great pleasure to visit your homes and given you these Chapo handouts read a post.
+A great pleasure to visit your homes and give you these Chapo handouts read a post.

 El Chapo is a Mexican drug lord and former leader of the Sinaloa cartel.
 He is considered to have been one of the most powerful drug traffickers in the world.
-At the time of his arrest, his the Sinaloa cartel one of the most powerful and wealthiest.
+At the time of his arrest, the Sinaloa cartel was one of the most powerful and wealthiest.

 He has been a master of escapes.
 After being arrested in 2001, he had managed to escape from jail.
-However his second escape is the one that is often spoken about.
+However, his second escape is the one that is often spoken about.
 In 2015, He had managed to escape through a tunnel leading from the shower area of his cell to a house construction site.
 The shower area was the only part of his cell that was not visible through the security cameras.